-This book published in 1980 was required linguistics reading when I attended college many years ago.
+The book “Metaphors We Live By” was published in 1980 and required linguistics reading when I attended college many years ago.

 It’s been coming up a lot lately, as people start to realize that disinformation is an area of security thousands of years old.